-Learnir ng Outcome Assessment Activities Estimated Workload 1.
-Be familiar with the concepts, definitions, communities and constituencies, have an in-depth understanding of relationships, concerning environment/security nexus through national, global and international examples Class attendance and participation Written assignment Seminars 18 2.
-Gain an in-depth appreciation of environment and security with respect to a particular topic of the student's interest Written assignment 20 3.
-Be able to critically evaluate trends and concepts and apply knowledge gained in the course to concrete policy issues Total ho ours Click here to enter text.
+Learning Outcome Assessment Activities Estimated Workload Be familiar with the concepts, definitions, communities and constituencies, have an in-depth understanding of relationships, concerning environment/security nexus through national, global and international examples Gain an in-depth appreciation of environment and security with respect Class attendance and participation Written assignment Seminars Reading Written assignment 18 to a particular topic of the student's interest 3.
+Be able to critically evaluate trends and concents and apply knowledge gained 20 Total hours Click here to enter text.
 56